-A Look At Liquid Fertilizer
+A Look At Liquid Fertilizers

-Liquid fertilizer is just like it’s described — in liquid form.
+Liquid lawn fertilizer is just like it’s described — in liquid form.
 It’s sprayed onto your lawn and soaks in.

 The Advantages of Liquid Fertilizer

-The nutrients are right there in the solution, immediately available to your grass.
+The fertilizer nutrients are right there in the solution, immediately available to your grass.
 That means you’ll see a quick green-up — within days of application — and a quick spurt of growth.

+Most liquid fertilizers can easily be hooked up to the end of your garden hose.
 There’s no cleanup of loose granules.
 Spray and go.